Idit Suslik, PhD

 I strived to write an in-depth research on flamenco, which would contribute something new to the existing discourse, and I am inclined to believe I have succeeded.
 In December 2017 I received the degree of Doctor of Philosophy for my dissertation on contemporary flamenco dancing entitled - Flamenco and Fusion: 'Reaction' and 'Resistance' to Traditional Movement Syntax.
 The papers I have written on flamenco as part of my research process have been presented in academic conferences and published in academic publications in Israel and abroad.

 My research has led me to the fascination worlds of contemporary theatre and dance.
-Since 2007, I have been teaching courses on dance history, dance criticism and evaluation, and art and society in The School of Visual Theatre in Jerusalem and from 2016 in Kibbutzim College of Education, Technology and the Arts.
+For more than a decade, I have been teaching courses on dance history, dance criticism and evaluation, and art and society in The School of Visual Theatre in Jerusalem and in Kibbutzim College of Education, Technology and the Arts.
 I also regularly lecture in Hebrew and English on dance, theatre and the arts in various institutions.
-During recent years, I have been writing in different online magazines (po-sham and city mouse) and curating dance events that include lectures and performances.
-I enjoy connecting various audiences to dance and the arts, and consider this a mission.
+After writing reviews in different online magazines (po-sham and city mouse) for several years, I decided to focus on writing in my website and curate dance events that include lectures and performances, as a means for connecting various audiences to dance and the arts.

 Between August 2016 and October 2017, I worked as dance coordinator in the Culture for the Periphery Project (the organization that replaced Culture for Israel), and it was a challenging, interesting and teaching experience for me.
 I continue to search for as many paths as I can to promote Israeli dance.